StitchDesign/Stitch/README.md

 * [Adam](https://adammenges.com)
 * [Josh](https://x.com/joshuapekera)

 Want to help?
-Either open up a PR, Issue, or [email us](mailto:bricks.muzzle_0t@icloud.com).
+Either open up a PR, Issue, or Email us (bricksZZZ.ZZZmuzzle_0t@icloud.com (remove the capital Z's)).
 We're looking for both engineering and design help.

 Join in and help us, we’ll be keeping this list up to date.